ickemboi/ELECTROLINK/README.md

-# Electrician Website
+# Electrolink Website

-Welcome to the Electrician Website repository!
+Welcome to the Electrolink repository!
 This project aims to provide a user-friendly platform where users can browse content presented by electricians and directly get quotes for electrical services.

 ## Features